litestar-org/litestar/docs/tutorials/repository-tutorial/03-repository-controller.rst

 are ready to use the repository in an actual route.
 Let's see how we can use this in a controller.

-.. tip:: The full code for this tutorial can be found below in the :ref:`Full Code <full-code>` section.
+.. tip:: The full code for this tutorial can be found below in the :ref:`Full Code <03-repo-full-code>` section.

 First, we create a simple function that returns an instance of ``AuthorRepository``.
 This function will be used to inject a repository instance into our controller routes.